USACE/instrumentation-api/README.md

 **With Visual Studio Code Debugger**

-You can use the launch.json file in this repository in lieu of `go run root/main.go` to run the API in the VSCode debugger.
+You can use the launch.json file in this repository in lieu of `go run main.go` to run the API in the VSCode debugger.
 This takes care of the required environment variables to connect to the database.

 **Without Visual Studio Code Debugger**

-Set the following environment variables and type `go run root/main.go` from the top level of this repository.
+Set the following environment variables and type `go run main.go` from the top level of this repository.

-    * DB_USER=postgres
+    * INSTRUMENTATION_DB_USER=postgres
-    * DB_PASS=postgres
+    * INSTRUMENTATION_DB_PASS=postgres
-    * DB_NAME=postgres
+    * INSTRUMENTATION_DB_NAME=postgres
-    * DB_HOST=localhost
+    * INSTRUMENTATION_DB_HOST=localhost
-    * DB_SSLMODE=disable
+    * INSTRUMENTATION_DB_SSLMODE=disable
     * LAMBDA=FALSE
     * JWT_DISABLED=FALSE